Virtual Linearity for KPP Reaction-Diffusion Equations: Abstract

 \section{Abstract}

 We show that long time solution dynamic for general reaction-advection-diffusion equations with KPP reactions is virtually linear in the following sense.
 Its leading order depends on the non-linear reaction only through its linearization at $u=0$, and it can also be recovered for general initial data by instead solving the PDE for restrictions of the initial condition to unit cubes on $\bbR^d$ (the latter means that non-linear interaction of these restricted solutions has only lower order effects on the overall solution dynamic).
 The result holds under a uniform bound on the advection coefficient, which we show to be sharp.
-As an application, we prove homogenization for such PDE with time-periodic spatially stationary ergodic coefficients, including an explicit formula for the (homogenized) limiting dynamic.
-We also extend these results to models with non-local diffusion and KPP reactions.
+We also extend it to models with non-local diffusion and KPP reactions.